SitePen/dstore/docs/Collection.md

 Property | Description
 -------- | -----------
-`model` | This constructor represents the data model class to use for the objects returned from the store.
-All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should return true from `object instanceof collection.model`.
+`Model` | This constructor represents the data model class to use for the objects returned from the store.
+All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should return true from `object instanceof collection.Model`.

 ### Method Summary